griccardos/krakenctl/README.md

 To configure, you can optionally create a config file in ~/.config/krakenctl/config.ini

 Download example config file above.

-### Current flaws
-When using krakenctl in linux, when booting into windows, the kraken USB device cannot be found, and thus cannot be used with the software that comes with the device.
-If you only use linux, probably not a problem, but if you dual boot, you can try the following ways to get it working on windows again.
-If anybody has any knowledge of why this happens, let me know.
-- with computer off, remove the usb cable from the Kraken and wait a few seconds and replace
-- turn off computer, COMPLETELY remove power cable, wait for 30 seconds (depends on motherboard), and replace

 ### Technical
 krakenctl is written in rust, and uses the rusb crate which in turn uses libusb library.